 Do I need to isolate?

+If you work in a high risk setting you do not need to isolate unless you have been identified as a close contact or have been to a location identified as an area of concern where people are asked to test and self-isolate.
 Staff working in high risk settings should be careful with their precautions to avoid introducing infections into their workplaces.
 In considering their infection risks, staff should include an assessment of the risks posed by members of their own household.
-This may include persons diagnosed with COVID-19, or people have been identified as a close contact of someone diagnosed with COVID-19.
+This may include persons diagnosed with COVID-19, or people have been identified as a close contact of someone diagnosed with COVID-19 or a member of your household has developed symptoms and is awaiting a test result for COVID-19.
 There are others who work in situations that are considered high risk exposure.
 These include

 How will I know if I have COVID-19?